ai4os/ai4-docs/source/user/index.rst

    :maxdepth: 2

    Train a model with the Dashboard <howto/train/dashboard>
-   Make a federated training <howto/train/federated-server>
+   Make a federated learning training <howto/train/federated-server>
    Use rclone to sync your dataset (advanced) <howto/train/rclone>